 Prepare the tires by taking them off the car and rolling them around to the garden.

 Simply find an ideal location to begin growing your first harvest.
-The spot should receive as much light as possible, not be drenched constantly, and should not contain many large rocks.
+The spot should receive as much sunlight as possible, not be drenched constantly, and should not contain many large rocks.

 Place a weed suppressant on the floor or even just a bit of cardboard from an old box.
 Place your first tire over the cardboard.
 Fill with soil or compost. which would be better for the mother potato of your harvest.

 Give the soil a lavish drink of water, literally let all the soil become at least damp.
 Now using your hand, make a hole in the center of the soil big enough to let your potato rest in peace and still be covered over.